 - Rings - Usually formed out of a single piece of Bakelite, these rings are chunky and may not be especially comfortable.
 They can't be resized, so it's important to get the correct size when shopping.

-Value of Bakelite Items
+Value of Bakelite Jewelry Pieces

 - Design - Some of the most valuable pieces include those that are carved, painted, or laminated.
 Multi-colored items featuring more than one shade of Bakelite are also valuable.